 3 Ways Data Encryption Can Save You From Unnecessary Stress, Spending & Headaches

-- Encryption Saves Your Reputation – More and more employees are working on the go in 2017.
+- Encryption Saves Your Reputation – More and more employees are working on the go.
 With employees working from home, sales staff in the field and the hustle and bustle of every day, you don’t want to hold your employees back or decrease productivity by preventing devices from leaving the office.But imagine your employee runs into the neighborhood Starbucks and leaves their company laptop in their front seat.
 While they are ordering their venti latte, a criminal breaks into their car and steals their belongings – your laptop included.
 Now you’re out the hardware but more importantly, you have a criminal at large with sensitive data.
 If this data has any sensitive personally identifiable information (PII) on it, you are required to report the incident.Do you want your customers losing valuable trust in your company?
-In fact, this fear of reputational damage is the reason that three out of every four victims to ransomware, data breach or cyber-attack do not report the incident.Think back to 2013 when 41 million people found out Target compromised their sensitive data.
+In fact, this fear of reputation damage is the reason that three out of every four victims to ransomware, data breach or cyber-attack do not report the incident.Think back to 2013 when 41 million people found out Target compromised their sensitive data.
 You’d probably think twice about shopping there again if you were one of them.
 If the stolen laptop had been encrypted, you wouldn’t have to report an incident.
-The criminal would have no way of deciphering data on the equipment.
+The criminal would have no way of deciphering any data on the equipment.

 - Encryption Keeps Designated Information Private – Let’s bring this example back into your office for a moment.
 Even if you don’t keep sensitive customer information on file or process credit cards.
 You have personal information for employees on file: Performance reviews, social security numbers, salary information and more.
 You don’t need a hacker or even a disgruntled employee gaining access to these records.With encryption you can ensure that even if an employee accidentally or intentionally stumbles into an area they shouldn’t be, they can’t make sense of any of that information.

-- Encryption Can Save You From The Unexpected – Whether a device goes missing from the office, is stolen from a front seat or possibly snatched by a disgruntled employee, you can’t have sensitive information at large.
+- Encryption Can Save You From The Unexpected – Whether a device goes missing from the office, you can’t risk having sensitive information at large.
 Your reputation aside, as mentioned earlier, these types of breaches can result in very large fines, prosecution and years in prison.
 Nobody needs that on their mind every night.
-With encryption you can rest easy that even in the wrong hands, your data can’t be manipulated or exposed.To take this a step further, certain encryption management tools have the ability to remotely disable and even wipe devices.
+With encryption, you can rest easy that even in the wrong hands your data can’t be manipulated or exposed.To take this a step further, certain encryption management tools have the ability to remotely disable and even wipe devices.
 This comes in handy in all of the examples we have described.
-So now, not only is the information on your device useless, but after your IT company takes necessary steps, the device shows nothing but the “blue screen of death”.
+Then, not only is the information on your device useless, but after your IT company takes necessary steps, the device shows nothing but the “blue screen of death”.

 Encryption is a powerful tool.
-It is an incredibly useful and we would say necessary piece of your cyber security and data protection plan.
+It is an incredibly useful piece of your cyber security and data protection plan.
 It is important that you protect sensitive information.
-Even if you don’t want to believe it, there are criminals and people out there that would wreak havoc with that data if given the chance.
+Even if you don’t want to believe it, there are criminals out there that would wreak havoc with the data if given the chance.

 For more information on our encryption software and other cyber security training, protocols and plans, give us a call at (815) 836-0030.